-Nearly 25% of Road Scholars are traveling solo; the company offers some discounts on single rooms, provides supportive advice to women traveling solo, and emphasizes “learning in the company of a small group of individual friends, rather than traveling with a collection of couples.”
+Nearly 25% of Road Scholars are traveling solo; the senior tour company offers some discounts on single rooms, provides supportive advice to women traveling solo, and emphasizes “learning in the company of a small group of individual friends, rather than traveling with a collection of couples.”
 Road Scholar travelers tend to be curious and open to new ideas and cultures.
-The organization recently added the Adventures Online series that offers in-depth lectures for those who wish to supplement an in-person journey or simply learn from home.
+The travel company recently added a virtual Adventures Online series of in-depth lectures for those who wish to supplement an in-person journey or simply learn from home.

-Quick Facts about Guided Tours with Road Scholar:
+Quick Facts about Senior Travel Tours with Road Scholar

-- Average group size: 13-24 on “small group” tours; 12 or fewer on “micro group” tours; other group sizes vary by tour type and destination.
+- Average group size: 13 to 24 people on “small group” tours; 12 or fewer on “micro group” tours; other group sizes vary by tour type and destination.

-- What’s included: All accommodations, most meals, tips, excursions, expert lectures (in addition to tour director), airport transfers for those who book flights through Road Scholar.
+- What’s included: All accommodations, most meals, tips, excursions, expert lectures (in addition to your tour director), and airport transfers if you book flights through Road Scholar.

 - What’s not included: Porterage and airport transfers if you arrange your own flights.

-- Destinations: Road Scholar’s senior tours cover all 50 U.S. states, 100 countries on all continents; emphasis on North America
+- Destinations: Road Scholar’s senior tours cover all 50 U.S. states as well as 100 countries on all continents; the emphasis is on North America.

-- How to Book: Directly through Road Scholar; via Travelstride, a tour specialist OTA (online travel agent) that offers more than 1,500 Road Scholar trips; or through a travel agent such as AAA.
+- How to Book: Directly through Road Scholar; via Travelstride, a tour specialist OTA that offers more than 1,500 Road Scholar trips; or through a travel agent such as AAA.

-Like Road Scholar, Smithsonian Journeys is a group travel company for seniors that focuses on educational travel in its land journeys, active outdoor journeys, small ship cruises, and cultural stays.
+Like Road Scholar, Smithsonian Journeys is a group travel company for seniors that focuses on educational travel.
+It offers specialized land journeys, active outdoor journeys, small ship cruises, and cultural stays.
 At least one expert accompanies each tour or stay, providing lectures and local tours appropriate to the destination.
 Tours include culturally immersive experiences like visits to homes, meals with locals, and demonstrations of local crafts and cuisines.
 High-quality accommodations are included in the price and reflect the character of the local culture.

 ADVENTURES FOR WOMEN: 9 Travel Companies That Specialize in Women’s-Only Tours

-A branch of the 175-year-old Smithsonian Institution, Smithsonian Journeys has existed for more than 50 years.
-Its wide range of travel options appeals to many age groups, but the average age of travelers is 55+.
-The typical age range on active tours is 45 to 70, and 55 to 80 on special interest tours.
-Smithsonian’s five activity level ratings are somewhat more demanding than Road Scholar’s, ranging from Easy (easy walking and shorter travel days) to Challenging (climbing Kilimanjaro).
+A branch of the 175-year-old Smithsonian Institution, Smithsonian Journeys has operated tours for more than 50 years.
+Its wide range of travel options appeals to many age groups, but the average age of travelers with this company is 55+.
+(The typical age range on active tours is 45 to 70; on special interest tours, it’s 55 to 80.)
+Smithsonian’s five activity level ratings are somewhat more demanding than Road Scholar’s, ranging from “Easy” (easy walking and shorter travel days) to “Challenging” (e.g., climbing Kilimanjaro).

-Quick Facts about Guided Tours with Smithsonian Journeys:
+Quick Facts about Senior Tours with Smithsonian Journeys

-- What’s included: Excellent accommodations, most meals, most tips, excursions, experts and lectures, airport transfers.
-Some itineraries offer airfare-inclusive pricing
+- What’s included: Excellent accommodations, most meals, most tips, excursions, experts and lectures, and airport transfers.
+Some itineraries also offer airfare-inclusive pricing

-- What’s not included: Some meals and tips
+- What’s not included: Some meals and some tips.

-- Primary audience: Travelers 45-80+ who want “to better understand the world”
+- Primary audience: Travelers 45 to 80 years old who want to better understand the world.

-- Destinations: 130 itineraries on 7 continents with an emphasis on Europe
+- Destinations: 130 itineraries on seven continents (with an emphasis on Europe).

 - How to Book: Directly through Smithsonian Journeys or through a travel agent such as AAA.